 A solar battery stores the solar energy collected by your solar panels for later energy consumption.
 When the sun’s rays hit your solar panel, electricity is produced, and the excess energy is sent to a solar battery, where it is stored.

 Solar batteries and solar battery banks can typically hold a charge for 1-5 days and store between 2kWh and 10kWh of electricity, depending on the size and number of batteries.
-This stored energy is then available to be used when the sun goes down or weather conditions limit the amount of solar energy collected.
+This stored energy is then available to be used when the sun goes down, or weather conditions limit the amount of solar energy collected.
 A solar battery bank involves several connected batteries for additional storage.

 What Types of Solar Batteries Are Available?

-Lead-acid batteries have always been a popular choice for solar batteries since they are affordable, require little maintenance, and tend to be reliable.
+Lead-acid batteries have always been popular for solar batteries since they are affordable, require little maintenance, and tend to be reliable.
 However, they tend to be heavier than other batteries and may only last about three years.

 Lithium (LifePo) batteries are becoming increasingly popular due to their lightweight design, compact size, and high capacity.
 In addition, they can last up to five years and require no maintenance.
-They are available as lithium-ion batteries or lithium polymer batteries (LiPo batteries).
+They are available as lithium-ion or polymer batteries (LiPo batteries).